challamani/mytechhub/README.md

-# mytechhub
+# my tech hub
-This repository contains tips and how-to guide of some fundamental problems in IT
+This repository contains tips and how-to guides of some fundamental problems in IT